Thursday, 1 January 2026

 There was a very warm and perceptive review of A Grand Quarrel by Jacqueline Banerjee in The Times Literary Supplement on 15 August 2025 (see below).

 From 1993 until shortly before her death Naomi practised as an existential psychotherapist, supervisor, and teacher.
 She taught psychotherapy and counselling at Birkbeck College and the College of North East London; and she devised and, nineteen times, taught a module on the existential phenomenology of families, including pioneer family researchers and therapists such as Gregory BatesonLyman Wynne, Carl WhitakerJay Haley, Murray BowenSalvador Minuchin, Virginia Satir, and especially R. D. Laing and Aaron Esterson, at the New School of Psychotherapy and Counselling, London, where she also supervised many doctoral theses.
+(Anthony Stadlen taught her course six times when she was too ill to do so at the end of her life.)

 She contributed chapters to books: ‘Families’ (with Anthony Stadlen) in Existential Perspectives on Human Issues, A Handbook for Therapeutic Practice edited by Emmy van Deurzen and Claire Arnold-Baker (London: Palgrave Macmillan, 2005); ‘The Challenge of Intimacy: Fear of the Other’ in Existential Perspectives on Relationship Therapy edited by Emmy van Deurzen and Susan Iacovou (London: Palgrave Macmillan, 2013); and The Existential Freedom of Mothers’ in The Existential Crisis of Motherhood edited by Claire Arnold-Baker (London: Palgrave Macmillan, 2021).

 Naomi’s second book, How Mothers Love – and how relationships are born (2011), uses Coleridge’s term heartroom to describe how a mother prepares to welcome her baby.
-Naomi then notes with delight that Kierkegaard, in Works of Love, independently of Coleridge, also marvelled that in Danish a mother makes hjerterum’ for her new baby, and indeed that, as the proverb put it, hvor der er hjerterum, er der husrum’ (where there is heartroom there is houseroom), no matter how many babies or how little space she actually has.
+Naomi then notes that Kierkegaard, in Works of Love, independently of Coleridge, also marvelled that in Danish a mother makes hjerterum’ for her new baby, and indeed that, as the proverb put it, hvor der er hjerterum, er der husrum’ (where there is heartroom there is houseroom), no matter how many babies or how little space she actually has.

 Anne Karpf wrote in The Guardian‘I threw away the baby care manuals ... virtually all of them infantilise mothers.’
 But, she wrote, Naomi Stadlen’s What Mothers Do is ‘something miraculous ... brilliantly insightful ... the best book on parenting’.
 ‘Her book is being passed from mother to mother like contraband.